 Travels from Quebec, Canada

-Henry Mintzberg's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Henry Mintzberg's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 International management authority, Henry Mintzberg has been acclaimed for turning traditional business education upside down.
 In addition to being an influential author and speaker in the area of strategic planning, he is the cofounder of the popular International Masters Program in Practical Management (IMPM) as well as the International Masters for Health Leadership Program, both at McGill University.